linkedin/css-blocks/README.md

 ```

 Note that this doesn't require a selector-level correspondance, merely
-that the different types of states and elements have *some* styling.
+that the different types of states and classes have *some* styling.

 Block composition
 -----------------